golanlevin/60-212/2026/assignments/assignment_1.md

 * **Ensure** your project has a thumbnail image in OpenProcessing.
 * **Create** a post in the Discord channel, `#01A-pointset-coding`.
 * **Embed** a screenshot of your project in your Discord post.
-* **Write**, in your own voice, a bried reflective statement about _________.
+* **Select** two of your nine panels and (in your own voice) briefly **explain** how their different rules cause the same points to appear to have different structure.

 ---

 ### 1.5.2.
 Part B: Summoning

-In **Part B**, our learning objective shifts from writing algorithms to working responsibly with sophisticated algorithms.
+In **Part B**, our learning objective shifts from writing algorithms to understanding and directing sophisticated algorithms.
 This exercise is intended to impart a lesson that computer science courses often miss: *understanding what an algorithm does* and *being able to implement it from scratch* are not the same skill.

 Some algorithms are so well-established, intricate, and widely available that reimplementing them from first principles is rarely the best use of your effort.
 Very few practicing engineers write their own FFTs or Delaunay triangulations from scratch.
 Instead, they understand: